Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 BUY AT AMAZON BUY AT WALMART

-These extenders use Cat5 or Cat6 cable to send the optical audio signal over very long distances.
+These extenders use Cat5 or Cat6 cables to send the optical audio signal long distances.

 They work up to a distance of 300 meters and also support coaxial audio connections.